MedicinesFAQ

-Delavirdina Uses, Dosage, Side Effects, Food Interaction and all others data.
+Delavirdina Uses, Dosage, Side Effects and more

 A potent, non-nucleoside reverse transcriptase inhibitor with activity specific for HIV-1.